-Although Darren was interested
+Although Darren was interested in

-finally realise his passion.
+realise his passion.

-Starting with a simple $50 short
+Starting with a simple $50 short film

 productions with higher budgets, professional actors,

-completed his last short film before officially
+he completed his last short film before officially

-ending his film making career in 2013.
+ending his short film making career.

-"No where is the the joy
+"No where is the the joy of

-of film making more evident than when everyone is
+film making more evident than when everyone is

 gathered together on a shoot.
 This is because people